Capta1nCool/kirka-swapper/readme.md

 1. Download the source code zip
 2. Extract it on your desktop
 3. A tutorial to install the extension https://www.youtube.com/watch?v=dhaGRJvJAII
+4. Everytime you change some skins you have to restart your browser for it to be in effect.